 If you work for or represent a product vendor that does not sponsor APMdigest, click here for the standard Vendor Forum guidelines.

-The APMdigest Vendor Forum was established to give vendors of Application Performance Management (APM), BSM, NPM, ITOA and related technologies an opportunity to share their views with the IT community in an objective venue.
+The APMdigest Vendor Forum was established to give vendors of Application Performance Management (APM), AIOps, NPM and related technologies an opportunity to share their views with the IT community in an objective venue.
 All commentary in Vendor Forum blogs is intended to be objective, vendor-neutral and non-promotional content to educate and enlighten APMdigest readers.
 Since sponsors of APMdigest help keep the website online, you are not subject to all the Vendor Forum Rules.
 The primary content — meaning the body copy or main text of the blog — must still be objective, vendor-neutral and non-promotional.
 But APMdigest provides sponsors with several blogging benefits to help increase your exposure on the site, and drive traffic to your site.

 Sponsor Rules for Blogging on the Vendor Forum

 Please observe the following rules when blogging on the Vendor Forum:

 ■ Your completed blog should also be sent to the editor, when ready for posting.
 APMdigest will post the blog under your byline.